dotnet-script/dotnet-script/README.md

 ### Prerequisites

-The only thing we need to install is [.NET 8.0 or .NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet).
+The only thing we need to install is [.NET 8.0, .NET 9.0 or .NET10 SDK](https://dotnet.microsoft.com/en-us/download/dotnet).

 [Note](https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#manual-install):
 > If you install the .NET SDK to a non-default location, you need to set the environment variable `DOTNET_ROOT` to the directory that contains the dotnet executable